Apostolos-Daniel/toli-io-personal-website/content/post/software-engineer-vs-dev.md

 I'd say, as a software engineer (or architect if you prefer a fancier term), you can decide to reject the proposal to write code to solve a problem.
 Because you are engineering the solution to a sociotechnical problem.
 That may or may not include coding.
 Or developing.

 As for the 'basketball' part: I'd argue that just being a '10x' dev or a programmer will severely limit you when it comes to engineering a complex system.
 Your personality needs to be more rounded.
 You need to have passions, interests - you need to be curious.
 Ok, 'basketball' here is not a great example.
-But it demostrates that you are not 'just a dev'.
+But it demonstrates that you are not 'just a dev'.

 ### A few references that have influenced my thinking lately